mayank1101/mayank1101.github.io/_posts/2025-12-20-pytorch-foundation-part2.md

 ## 5. Case Study: CNN for CIFAR-10

-Let's build a complete image classifier.
+Now, let's apply everything we've learned to build a complete image classifier.
+We'll use the CIFAR-10 dataset, which contains 10 classes of images: airplane, automobile, bird, cat, deer, dog, frog, horse, ship, and truck.
+The goal is to classify each image into one of these classes.

 ### The CIFAR-10 Dataset